 Guests can have mail delivered while they are staying on campus throughout the summer.
 All mail will be delivered to our Hospitality Desk and guests will be able to pick it up there 24/7.

 All exterior doors are locked 24 hours a day and each guest will need a card to gain access to the building.
-Virginia Tech also has a certified police department to serve the university community as well as a security night watch monitoring the campus in the evenings.
+Virginia Tech also has a certified police department to serve the university community.